 Most children fear strangers, and the dentist initially is a stranger to your child.
 You can help your child to understand the dentist is another friend by your attitude as you approach the first and successive dental visits.
 If you are relaxed and matter-of-fact about going to the dentist, your child will be also.

 However, if you begin to show signs of fear and tension (such as clutching your child's hand tightly), these fears will be transferred to your child.
 Avoid situations in which your child hears you or someone else talking about painful details of dental procedures.
 Your child will not require such procedures for many years, if ever; hearing about them can result in unnecessary fears and apprehension.

 Also, never threaten your child with a visit to the dentist or any other health care professional.
 Be honest with your child if he asks about procedures or pain.
 Some procedures may be uncomfortable and your child needs to know this, but only if he asks ahead of time.
 If you are unsure of an answer, tell your child he can ask the dentist about it.
 Remember also that even painful procedures can be made painless with anesthesia; you or your dentist can tell your child this if he is concerned about pain.

 Though your child's baby teeth will eventually fall out, it is important to take care of them until they grow out.
 Also, instilling good dental-care habits at a young age can encourage excellent oral hygiene as an adult.

-To learn more information about caring for your child, visit the links on the next page.
+To learn more information about caring for your child, visit the links below.